 - Take photos of any damage to your vehicle

 - Exchange contact information with the other driver

 - Make sure there is a police report taken down

 Obtaining the at-fault driver’s information is always essential in an accident, but if they are uninsured, it is even more critical that you get their name and best line of contact before they leave the scene.

 Consider How You Want to Pursue Compensation for Damages

 There are several different ways you can pursue compensation for the damages you have suffered following a collision with an uninsured driver.
-With that being said, the help of an experienced car accident injury attorney will be critical in helping you through the claims process.
+With that being said, the help of an experienced car accident injury attorney in Orlando, FL will be critical in helping you through the claims process.

 - Suing an Uninsured Driver: While this is an option, this is not the most advisable or lucrative option.
 Since uninsured drivers often do not have many resources, it is unlikely a judge will award you a large settlement in the event you win the case.

 - File a Claim with Your Insurance: If you have purchased underinsured motorist coverage, you may have the option to pursue a claim against your insurance company to cover the injuries and damages you sustained by the uninsured driver.
 In Florida, uninsured motorist coverage is optional, which means it is not automatically added to your automobile insurance coverage.
 Although it is optional, uninsured motorist coverage is a very important piece of insurance to purchased, given the number of uninsured drivers on the road.